HeathHowren/HWID-Info-Grabber/README.md

 ## Introduction

-This project is an example of how computer components have hardware identifiers that can be used by developers to lock applications to specific computers.
-This code is a part of a [video](https://www.youtube.com/watch?v=78JToBCejdU) where I explain how to control distribution of applications and prevent piracy,
+This project is an example of how computer components have hardware identifiers that can be used by developers to lock applications to specific computers. <br />
+This code is from a [video](https://www.youtube.com/watch?v=78JToBCejdU) where I explain how to control distribution of applications and prevent piracy.

 ## Code Samples